feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 A: He would like to use it to find the best room possible, and he would also be willing to post a review.

 ### Changes to your requirements
+- Altered the filtering capabilities: (added to major features) Add custom sorting and filtering functionality for users to query the room database instead of the flow where users need to click on building, floor, and room.
 ### Photos of your revised prototype
 Before moving review button: